SYK-08/activitywatch/README.md

  - Not open source
  - The user does not own the data (common with non-open source options)
  - Lack of synchronization (and when available: it's centralized and the sync server knows everything)
- - Difficult to setup/use (most open source options tend to target programmers)
+ - Difficult to setup/use (most open-source options tend to target programmers)
  - Low data resolution (low level of detail, does not store raw data, long intervals between entries)
  - Hard or impossible to extend (collecting more data is not as simple as it could be)